Victory in Sunrise!

 More than 50 food truck owners banded together to create the South Florida Food Truck Alliance to defend street food vendors from anti-competitive laws and overregulation.

-"It is far from ideal, but it is a modest step in the right direction," said Justin Pearson, Executive Director of IJ's Florida chapter.
+"It is far from ideal, but it is a modest step in the right direction," said Justin Pearson, managing attorney of IJ's Florida office.

 "Our hope is that this important first step will lead to additional changes in the future, especially when brick-and-mortar businesses see how food trucks help out local businesses — including restaurants — by attracting customers from out of town."